dzeke/ColoradoRiverCoding/ModelMusings/README.md

 1. Each party conserves or consumes within their available water independent of other parties.
 1. Parties jointly decide how physically store water in Lake Powell and Lake Mead (e.g., consider fish and hydropower).
 Parties retain access to storage whether water is in Lake Powell or Lake Mead.

-**Try out the model?** Follow the directions below.
-Use solo or with colleagues, friends, and/or family.
+## Directions to Use
+1. Download the file **[PilotFlexAccounting-CombinedPowellMead.xlsx](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ModelMusings/PilotFlexAccounting-CombinedPowellMead.xlsx)** to your computer.
+1. Move the Excel file to your Google Drive.
+1. Invite the other players to join the Google Sheet.
+Copy + share the URL to the Sheet.
+Or in the upper right of the Google Sheet, click the **Share** button.
+Add emails, and set permissions so players can access the Google Sheet.
+1. All participants open the **Master** worksheet.
+1. Duplicate the **Master** worksheet to save a blank version for later use.
+1. Follow directions in Column A.
+1. Find linked help in Column N.
+1. View the **Master-Plots** worksheet to compare entries to current operations (Law of River).

 ## Model Structure

 This interactive model is a structured **spreadsheet** (Google Sheet).
  * **Rows** represent the components of an interactive water budget for a combined Lake Powell-Lake Mead system.
+ * **Colummns** represent years.
-Interactive means the players enter some components (political/management decisions) of the water budget.
-The different types of components (cell fill) are:
+ * **Interactive** means the players enter some components of the water budget year by year.
+Interactive components are individual and joint political/management decisions such as:
-   * **Physical watershed data** (Green fill, black text)
-      * Reservoir evaporation rates.
-	  * Current Lake Powell and Lake Mead storage.
-	  * Natural inflow to Lake Powell.
-	  * Grand Canyon tributary flow.
-	  * Lake Havasu / Lake Parker evaporation and evapotranspiration.
-	  * Natural inflow between Hoover Dam and Imperial Dam.
-   * **Individual political (player) Flex account decisions** (Light peach fill, black text):
       * Water consumption and conservation.
 	  * Water purchases or sales: volumes and payments.
-	* **Joint political (player) decisions** (Orange fill, white text):
-      * Add more parties or stakeholders.
+      * Add parties or stakeholders.
 	  * Split existing reservoir storage among parties.
 	  * Split future inflows among parties.
 	  * Raise or lower the level of the shared, reserve account.
       * Physically split combined storage between Lake Powell and Lake Mead.
-   * **Calculations** (Grey fill), and
-   * **Facilitation** steps (White fill).
- * **Columns represent years**.
-Players play year-by-year.
-For example, specify hydrology in Year 1.
-Players make choices.
-Account balances and reservoir storages at Year 1 end carry on to Year 2 beginning.

 **Treatment of Uncertainties**:
  * Hydrologic: Players or a facilitator choose each year's basin natural flows.
  * Water demands: Players enter their water conservation and consumption choices year by year within their available water independent of other parties.